Vilification and discrimination

 Changes to the Privacy Act

 Changes to the Privacy Act came into effect on 12 March 2014.
-The Privacy A change made to a legal document or Act of parliament.
-(Enhancing Privacy Protection) Act 2012 (Cth) amended sections of the Privacy Act and included a set of new, harmonised privacy principles that regulate the collection, use, storage and Providing information to another person or institution as required by a contract or other legal process. of personal information by Australian Government agencies and some businesses.
+The Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth) amended sections of the Privacy Act and included a set of new, harmonised privacy principles that regulate the collection, use, storage and disclosure of personal information by Australian Government agencies and some businesses.
 These new principles apply to the collection and use of personal information, including the online storage of personal information.

 Certain online communication practices, including giving a person unwanted attention or sending a person offensive material, may constitute harassment.